learn-co-students/retake-module-3-code-challenge-round-1-nyc01-seng-ft-082420-flatagram-1603375581/README.md

 ## Advanced Deliverables

 These deliverables are not required to pass the code challenge, but if you have the extra time, or even after the code challenge, they are a great way to stretch your skills.
+Consider refactoring your current code before moving on.

 > Note: If you are going to attempt these advanced deliverables, please be sure to have a working commit with all the Core Deliverables first!